 In TN, pain usually lasts for less than a second to a few seconds and may come and go for days, weeks, months, or years.
-It may go into remission or stop completely for months or years.
-Over time, though, the attacks may become more frequent and more severe.
+It may go into remission or stop completely for months or years between attacks.
+Over time, the attacks may become more frequent and more severe.

 In most cases, the cause is unknown.
-In some cases, it may be caused by an abnormally formed artery or vein near the nerve.
+In some, it may be caused by an abnormally formed artery or vein near the nerve.
 The blood vessel can compress the nerve and cause problems.
 Rarely, TN may occur as a symptom of another underlying disorder, such as:

 The main symptom is searing pain on one side of the face.
 The pain may be felt inside the mouth or in the lips, cheek, chin, nostril, ear, or near the eye.
 Rarely, pain may occur in the eye or forehead.
 Twitching or wincing sometimes accompanies the pain.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may have an electrophysiologic test called a trigeminal reflex test.
-Other tests, such as a CT scan or MRI scan can take pictures of your internal body structures.
+Other tests, such as a CT scan or MRI scan can take evaluate the head and surrounding structures.

 You may be given antiseizure medication to help diagnose the disorder.

 Talk with your doctor about the best treatment plan for you.
 Options include:

 Your doctor may recommend:

 Surgery may be an option if medications fail to relieve symptoms.
 Microvascular decompression removes an artery or tumor that is pressing on the nerve.
 Other procedures may be used to cut the trigeminal nerve.